D2jc/PrizePicksPredictor/README.md

 > FROM INSTRUCTIONS: This is where you will discuss the why, and your interpretation and your though process from beginning to end.
 This will mimic the sections you have created in your methods section as well as new sections you feel you need to create.
 You can also discuss how believable your results are at each step.
 You can discuss any short comings.
 It's ok to criticize as this shows your intellectual merit, as to how you are thinking about things scientifically and how you are able to correctly scrutinize things and find short comings.
 In science we never really find the perfect solution, especially since we know something will probably come up int he future (i.e. donkeys) and mess everything up.
 If you do it's probably a unicorn or the data and model you chose are just perfect for each other!

+### Preprocessing

+Before and After States:
+- Before preprocessing, the dataset was cluttered with redundant or irrelevant columns and lacked uniform scaling.
+- After preprocessing, the dataset became cleaner, more concise, and better aligned with the needs of the predictive models.

+Impact on Modeling:
+  - These preprocessing steps were critical in creating a dataset capable of capturing whether a player outperformed or underperformed relative to their average metrics, enabling more reliable predictions when using our models.

+### First Model

+Model Performance:
+- Training Accuracy: Reached 68.72% by the 10th epoch, showing the model effectively learned from the training data.
+- Test Accuracy: Peaked at 67.49%, demonstrating reasonable generalization to unseen data.
+- The loss decreased from 17.34 to 14.93 over the course of 10 epochs, indicating consistent improvements in model predictions.
+- The 67.49% test accuracy suggests room for improvement in model design or feature engineering.

 We believe that the LSTM model performed well given the context of the problem with an accuracy rate of 67%, which is better than blindly guessing (50% chance).
 We believe that our model can be improved with different feature engineering such as giving the actual averages of our players from different time periods or hyperparameter tuning our model where we experiment with different LTSM options such as hidden layer sizes, learning rates, and sequence lengths.
 Lastly, we can try different models such as Attention Long-short Term Model and Stacked Long-short Term Model to see how they would be compared to our baseline LSTM.

+### Second Model

+Model Performance:
+- Train Accuracy: Reached 99%, demonstrating the model effectively captured the patterns in the training data.
+- Test Accuracy: Achieved 88%, significantly better than the baseline (50%), indicating strong predictive power.
+Error Analysis:
+- False Positive Rate: 4%, reflecting the model's tendency to minimize false alarms.
+- False Negative Rate: 8%, indicating some room for improvement in identifying true positives.

 Following using a random forest classifier for our second model, we realized from this model that in order to get the minimum test error, we needed to overfit our training set a little bit.
 After optimizing our hyperparameters, we got the maximum accuracy at about 80%, which is what we previosuly capped out at.
 We increased the hidden layers in our random forest model and learned that it did a better job than the original model of determing hidden features and other intracies in our data.
 For our next model, it may be worth it to try approaches that are closer to the random forest approach in comparison to the RNN approach, as we found this works significantly better.